Credit: David Richey

 Credit: George Duchannes

-Named after the ownerā€™s two grandmothers, you can expect all the best comfort food at Wilma & Frieda.
+Named after the owner’s two grandmothers, Wilma & Frieda serves up some of the best comfort food in the Coachella Valley.
 They have two locations in the Greater Palm Springs area.
-This makes it easier than ever to try their banana caramel French toast, which comes topped with sour cream.
-Thereā€™s plenty of savory options like their signature meatloaf, served with two eggs any style.
+This makes it easier than ever to try their banana caramel French toast, which comes topped with a drizzle of sour cream.
+Meanwhile, there’s plenty of savory options like their signature meatloaf, served with two eggs any style.
 There are also plenty of vegan and gluten-free dishes available.
-However, you wonā€™t want to leave without trying one of their famous homemade pop tarts!
+However, you won’t want to leave without trying one of their famous homemade pop tarts!

 Location: Palm Springs and Palm Desert